DON'T MISS OUT

 How to Calculate Net Sales Revenue?

 Your business revenues indicate the total amount that your customers pay for selling goods and services to them.
-However, at times your customers may not make the full payment against the invoices sent across to them.
+However, there may be times that your customers doesn't make the full payment against the invoices sent across to them.

-This means your total business revenues may reduce on account of returns, discounts, and allowances.
-Therefore, you need to adjust such items to compute net sales for your business.
+This means your total business revenues may reduce due to returns, discounts, and allowances, so you need to adjust such items to compute net sales for your business.

-As mentioned earlier, net sales are nothing but gross sales less sales returns, allowances, and discounts.
-This figure is important for various stakeholders such as investors and owners.
+As net sales are the gross sales minus sales returns, allowances, and discounts, this figure is important for various stakeholders, such as investors and owners.

-Net sales showcases precisely the amount of revenue your business generates.
-Typically, these revenues are generated when you sell your products or services.
+Net sales showcase the amount of revenue your business generates, which is typically generated when you sell your products or services.

 You need to use an accrual method of accounting while recording sales in your books of accounts.
-This is because the accrual method of accounting recognises revenue when it is earned and expenses when they are incurred.
-That is the accrual method of accounting matches revenues with expenses during specific accounting periods.
+This is because the accrual method of accounting recognises revenue when it is earned and expenses when they are incurred, and matches revenues with expenses during specific accounting periods.

 This method of accounting gives a better picture of your business earnings relative to the cash method of accounting.
 The cash method of accounting recognises revenues when cash is received and expenses when cash is paid.

-As mentioned earlier, gross sales are the total goods and services sold to your customers during a specific period of time.
-As per the accrual system of accounting gross sales are the total dollar amount of invoices you send to your customers to request payment.
+Gross sales are the total goods and services sold to your customers during a specific period of time.
+Per the accrual system of accounting gross sales are the total dollar amount of invoices you send to your customers to request payment.

-Sales returns are goods that your customers return due to poor quality or damage.
-Thus, you need to subtract sales returns from gross sales.
+Sales returns are goods that your customers return due to poor quality or damage, so you need to subtract sales returns from gross sales.
 The accounting effect of this would be an increase in the sales returns account and a decrease in the accounts receivable account.

-Next, you need to deduct any sales allowance from gross sales.
-Sales allowance is a grant that you provide as a seller to your customer.
+Next, you need to deduct any sales allowance, which are the grants you provide to your customers, from gross sales.
 This may be due to incorrect pricing or an error in the number of goods shipped.
 Finally, you need to deduct a sales discount if you are offering one to your customers.

 Net Sales Minus Cost of Goods Sold